vaskoGut/Learning/README.md

      * Encapsulate reusable logic - create it in distinct file to not repeat same code in diffrent paces.
      * Use dependencies correctly in useEffect

+     Worth to mention: 2 or more components using 1 hook dont share state.
+Hooks are way to reuse state logic.
  51. ### #handling-unmount-React
       ```javascript
          useEffect(() => {